TeradonGenesis/pulsify-search-flights/README.md

 API_KEY=
 ```

-3. Run the below commands and the server will run in localhost:3000
+2. Run the below commands and the server will run in localhost:3000

 ```bash
 $ docker-compose up --build
 ```

-With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

 ## Sequence Diagram
 ![sequence drawio](https://github.com/user-attachments/assets/470d5a08-20a6-4e66-a7c5-8919a0ad4016)